Accelerated linearized alternating direction method of multipliers with Nesterov extrapolation: Introduction

 Here, $\text{\bf Prox}_{s,g}$ is the proximal operator for the function $g$, defined as

-When $t_k$ is updated under the rule \eqref{tk}, Nesterov's second scheme \eqref{FISTA} is known as the fast iterative shrinkage-thresholding algorithm (FISTA) \cite{BeckIma}.
-When $g(x)=0$, Nesterov's second scheme \eqref{FISTA} is equivalent to Nesterov's first scheme \eqref{NestSS}.
+When $t_k$ is updated under the rule \eqref{tk}, the Nesterov's first scheme \eqref{FISTA} is known as the fast iterative shrinkage-thresholding algorithm (FISTA) \cite{BeckIma}.
+The Nesterov's second scheme (refer to \cite{Tseng2008} and \cite[Algorithm 2.3]{LiML2019ACC}) is presented as follows\footnote{In order to maintain the consistency of the extrapolation terms, we reorganize the algorithm.}:

+When $g(x)=0$, the Nesterov's second scheme \eqref{NestSS} is equivalent to the Nesterov's first scheme \eqref{FISTA}.
 Both of these two Nesterov's accelerated schemes achieve the convergence rate of $(f+g)(x_k)- \min (f+g) = \mathcal{O}(1/k^2)$.
-Since then, numerous accelerated methods with different choices of $t_{k}$ have been developed for solving unconstrained problems (for references, see \cite{Nesterov2018,Nesterov2013,Su2014,Attouch2018,LuoMP}).
+Since then, numerous accelerated methods with different choices of $t_{k}$ have been developed for solving unconstrained problems (for references, see \cite{Nesterov2018,Attouch2018MP,Nesterov2013,Su2014,Attouch2018,LuoMP}).